ankitbko/blog/_posts/2021-07-30-steady-by-aid-with-art.md

 # Conclusion
 The idea of the article is to make it a reference point when designing softwares.
-The goals section discussed a lot of possibilities and what should be the focus of a system.
-However this is no way exhaustive discussion on the subject.
-A more in depth discussion is present in Butler's paper with great many chapters on each oppositions.
+The goals section discussed a lot of possibilities and what should be the focus of a system and is quite dense with information.
+Even then this is in no way exhaustive discussion on the subject.
+Butler has gone even more in depth discussing each of these aspects and I strongly recommend reading his paper.
 I hope you enjoyed reading this.
 If you have any questions, please feel free to comment below.